 WS512 Canadian Defence Studies: Historical and Contemporary Dimensions

 This course is a study of the interaction of military, domestic and foreign politics in Canada since the colonial regimes.
 This course consists of specialized reading and the preparation of working papers for Seminar discussion.
-Seminar - 3 periods per week (two terms)

 WS513 The Vietnam War